-- (1) Employees using a community language skill as an adjunct to their normal duties to provide services to speakers of a language other than English or to provide signing services to those with hearing difficulties, shall be paid an allowance in addition to the weekly rate of pay as set out in the Allowances Table of this Agreement.
-The allowance may be paid on a regular or irregular basis, according to when the skills are used. - (2) Such work involves an employee acting as a first point of contact for non-English speaking residents or residents with hearing difficulty.
-The employee identifies the resident's area of inquiry and provides basic assistance, which may include face-to-face discussion and/or telephone inquiry. - (3) Such employees convey straightforward information relating to Council services, to the best of their ability.
-They do not replace or substitute for the role of a professional interpreter or translator. - (4) Such employees shall record their use of a community language according to Council established policy.
+8.9.10.1 Employees using a community language skill as an adjunct to their normal duties to provide services to speakers of a language other than English or to provide signing services to those with hearing difficulties, shall be paid an allowance in addition to the weekly rate of pay as set out in the Allowances Table of this

+- Agreement.
+The allowance may be paid on a regular or irregular basis, according to when the skills are used. - 8.9.10.2 Such work involves an employee acting as a first point of contact for non-English speaking residents or residents with hearing difficulty.
+The employee identifies the resident's area of inquiry and provides basic assistance, which may include face-to-face discussion and/or telephone inquiry. - 8.9.10.3 Such employees convey straightforward information relating to Council services, to the best of their ability.
+They do not replace or substitute for the role of a professional interpreter or translator. - 8.9.10.4 Such employees shall record their use of a community language according to Council established policy.

-8.7.11.2 First Aid Work
+8.9.11 First Aid Work

-This allowance is payable if Council requires you to act as an approved first aid officer and this requirement has not been included into your pay.
+This allowance is payable if Council requires an employee to act as an Approved First Aider and this requirement has not been included into an employee's pay.

-Where an employee is required by Council to be the Approved First Aider in charge of a first aid kit and/or to administer first aid and the use of such adjunct skills are not paid for in accordance with the salary system established by the Council, the employee shall be paid an allowance in addition to the weekly rate, as set out in the Allowances Table of this Agreement.

-A risk assessment shall be conducted to determine Approved First Aiders within the organisation.

-An Approved First Aider is someone who is required to perform the following responsibilities:
+- 8.9.11.1 Where an employee is required by Council to be the Approved First Aider in charge of a first aid kit and/or to administer first aid and the use of such adjunct skills are not paid for in accordance with the salary system established by Council, the employee shall be paid an allowance in addition to the weekly rate, as set out in the Allowances Table of this Agreement. - 8.9.11.2 Through consultation with their supervisor and a risk assessment, Approved First Aiders will be determined within Council. - 8.9.11.3 An Approved First Aider is someone who is required to perform the following responsibilities: - have sole responsibility for monthly inspections and maintenance of first aid equipment in their designated area - restock first aid kits and replace out of date equipment and stock - updating of relevant signage - provision of first aid care to employees and others in their area - coordination/submission of records of injuries and illness within their designated area - provision of first aid support during evacuations and other emergencies in their area - arrangement of prompt and appropriate referral to medical aid as required - maintaining a current first aid qualification - participating in refresher training and competency development activities

-- monthly inspection and maintenance of first aid equipment in their designated area - restock first aid kits and replace out of date equipment and stock - provision of first aid care to employees and others in their area - coordination of records of injuries and illness within their designated - provision of first aid support during evacuations and other emergencies in their area - arrangement of prompt and appropriate referral to medical aid as required - maintaining a current first aid qualification - participating in refresher training and competency development activities - ensure that their contact details are correct - advise manager/supervisor/coordinator immediately if an employee or non-employee is taken away in an ambulance - advise employee to report incident in the Casualty Report and or First Aid Register
+- ensure that their contact details are correct - advise manager/supervisor/coordinator immediately if an employee or non-employee is taken away in an ambulance - advise employee to report incident in the online Incident/Hazard Notification Report. - 8.9.11.4 There are some employees who are required as part of their position description or due to legislative or workplace requirements, to hold a First Aid Certificate.
+Further information regarding employees who are required to possess certification as part of their roles can be found in Council's First Aid Procedure, which may be amended from time to time.

-8.7.11.3 Additional Skills Criteria
+8.9.12 Additional Skills Criteria

-If Council requires you to use language or first aid skills, it must pay for you to participate in training activities.
+If Council requires employees to use language or first aid skills, it must pay for employees to participate in training activities.